Salvador Da Bahia Travel Guide

 Salvador da Bahia © bartek500

-Today, the wealth of impressive colonial architecture is evidence of the city's rich history.
-Between the modern tower blocks, well-restored enclaves of the old city remain with cobblestone streets, colourful mansions, and dozens of ornate Baroque churches.
+Today, the city's impressive colonial architecture is evidence of its rich history.
+Well-restored enclaves of the old city remain between modern tower blocks.
+Visitors will encounter cobblestone streets, colourful mansions, and dozens of ornate Baroque churches.
 The São Francisco Church and Convent, a high-baroque cathedral located in downtown Salvador, has to be seen to be believed.
-Funded by the sugar barons of the area, and built between 1708 and 1723, the cathedral's interior is literally plastered with gold, while precious stones and Sistine Chapel-like paintings adorn the ceiling.
+Funded by the area's sugar barons and built between 1708 and 1723, the cathedral's interior is literally plastered with gold.
+Precious stones and Sistine Chapel-like paintings adorn the ceiling.
 Most churches are open to the public and many have been turned into museums.

-The spicy atmosphere of this delightfully decadent city is best soaked up on foot, within the narrow streets and in the markets, the finest of which is the Mercado Modelo arts and crafts market.
-One of the city's more unusual experiences is to ride the Elevador Lacerda, an Art Deco structure housing old electric elevators that carry passengers between the port and the old historic part of the town, on the hill.
+This delightfully decadent city's spicy atmosphere is best soaked up on foot, within its narrow streets and markets.
+The Mercado Modelo arts and crafts market may be Salvador's finest.
+One of the city's more unusual experiences is to ride the Elevador Lacerda.
+The Art Deco structure houses old electric elevators that carry passengers between the port and the old historic part of town.

-Visitors are spoilt for choice when deciding which of Salvador's excellent beaches to visit.
-The range extends from calm coves ideal for swimming, sailing, and underwater fishing, such as Porto da Barra beach, to wild beaches facing the Atlantic Ocean, such as Aleluia beach, which attracts many surfers.
+Salvador's beaches present visitors with an enviable list of options.
+The range extends from calm coves ideal for swimming, sailing, and underwater fishing, such as Porto da Barra beach, to wild coasts facing the Atlantic Ocean.
+Aleluia beach falls into the latter category and attracts many surfers.
 Some beaches are surrounded by coral reefs, forming natural swimming pools that are ideal for children.
-The beautiful beaches are the location for many of Salvador's great festivals, including the performances and fireworks of the New Year festivities.
+Beautiful beaches host many of Salvador's great festivals, including the performances and fireworks of the New Year festivities.

-Salvador is Brazil's most Africanised state, a result of the thousands of slaves that were brought here 400 years ago to work in the sugarcane plantations.
+Salvador is Brazil's most Africanised state.
+Indeed, thousands of slaves were taken to the region's sugarcane plantations 400 years ago.
 The Museu Afro-Brasileira is dedicated to this history and culture.
-The fusion of African and Latin cultures has given Salvador a unique brand of magic that is particularly evident at the city's many festivals, most notably the massive Carnival in mid-November, which attracts two million revellers from all over the world and is said to rival the famous Rio Carnival.
+The fusion of African and Latin cultures has given Salvador a unique brand of magic that is particularly evident at the city's many festivals, most notably the massive Carnival in mid-November.
+It attracts two million revellers from all over the world and is said to rival the famous Rio Carnival.

 Become our Salvador Da Bahia Travel Expert